dzc0d3r/pynotes/docs/getting_started/what-is-python.en.md

 - Large standard library, it offers a huge standard library to its users
 - Large community support with one of the biggest communities on StackOverflow and Meetup
 - Interpreted, meaning that code can be executed as soon as it is written.
 This means that prototyping can be very quick.
-- Support fo procedural way, an object-oriented way or a functional way.
+- Support for procedural way, object-oriented way, and functional way.
 - Extensible and embeddable,
 - Easy To Learn